atomgalaxy/libciabatta/README.md

 #define FWD(name) std::forward<decltype(name)>(name)
 ```

-### Mixin Interface Definition
+### Ciabatta Mixin Concept Requirements

+Ciabatta doesn't place much restriction on mixins.
+You can do whatever you
+like, pretty much, as long as you conform to the two rules:

-A mixin is a class template that derives from its only template parameter:
+1. A **ciabatta-compatible mixin** is a class template that inherits
+    publically from its _only_ template parameter.
+(It is allowed to *also*
+    inherit from other things.)
+2. It must forward all constructor arguments that it doesn't use to its base.

 ```cpp
 template <typename Base>
 struct minimal_mixin : Base {